 The underside of the unit will have full coverage of the rust inhibitor.
 These are the only areas that a full coat of the rust inhibitor is acceptable on the painted surfaces.
-Areas include; Valves, hose end and fittings, Swivel, pumps, axles, drive lines, transmission, slew ring fasteners and all interior surfaces of the frame.
+Areas include; valves, hose ends and fittings, swivel, pumps, axles, drive lines, transmission, slew ring fasteners and all interior surfaces of the frame.

-- Frame application areas are; hose ends and fittings, all unpainted fasteners and hardware, all bare metal surfaces, outrigger pads, and back up alarm hardware. - Superstructure applications are; hose end and fittings, wire rope on hoist roller tensioning springs on hoists, all unpainted fasteners and hardware, valves, slew ring fasteners and all bare metal surfaces. - Boom applications areas are; pivot pins, hose end and fittings, jib pins and shafts, all bare metal surfaces, headache ball pins/ hook block pins and fasteners. - All hardware, clips, pins, hose connections not painted will have treatment applied.
+- Frame application areas are; hose ends and fittings, all unpainted fasteners and hardware, all bare metal surfaces, outrigger pads, and back up alarm hardware. - Superstructure applications are; hose ends and fittings, wire rope on hoist, roller tensioning springs on hoists, all unpainted fasteners and hardware, valves, slew ring fasteners and all bare metal surfaces. - Boom applications areas are; pivot pins, hose ends and fittings, jib pins and shafts, all bare metal surfaces, headache ball pins/ hook block pins and fasteners. - All hardware, clips, pins, hose connections not painted will have treatment applied.